 6.1.
-The Parties shall comply and ensure the compliance of its employees, sub-contractors, agents, and other intermediaries engaged in fulfilling the concluded agreements with all applicable anti-bribery and anti-corruption laws, including, but not limited to, the United States Foreign Corrupt Practices Act of 1977, the UK Bribery Act of 2010, national anti-bribery and anti-corruption laws in accordance with the applicable law, and in particular, shall not directly or indirectly make offers, payments, promises to pay, authorize payments, offer gifts, promise to give or authorize the giving of anything of value for the purpose of influencing an act or decision of any official (including the decision not to act) or inducing any such official to use his or her influence to affect any act or decision.
-Each of the Parties shall also undertake not to accept any money or other things of value from any third parties as inducement or reward for granting favorable conditions and conducting (or refraining from conducting) any actions for their benefit which directly or indirectly relate to the Company or the Client.
+The Parties shall comply themselves and procure that its employees, sub-contractors, agents, and other intermediaries engaged in fulfilment of the concluded Agreements comply with all applicable anti-bribery and anti-corruption laws, including, but not limited to, the United States Foreign Corrupt Practices Act of 1977, the UK Bribery Act of 2010, national anti-bribery and anti-corruption laws in accordance with the applicable law, in particular, shall not directly or indirectly make an offer, payment, promise to pay, or authorize payment, or offer a gift, promise to give, or authorize the giving of anything of value for the purpose of influencing an act or decision of any official (including the decision not to act) or inducing any such official to use his or her influence to affect any act or decision.
+Each of the Parties shall also undertake not to accept any money or other things of value from any third parties as inducement or reward for granting favorable conditions and conducting actions for their benefit (or refraining from conducting any actions), which directly or indirectly relate to the Company or the Client.

 6.2.
-The Client undertakes to provide within a reasonable period of time any information and documents upon request of the Company related to measures and actions taken by the Company in order to comply with the obligations set forth in this clause, including granting access to representatives of the Company to the Client’s premises, personnel, databases, books, records, and any other documents reasonably required to verify the Client’s compliance with obligations established in this clause.
-The Client shall keep detailed, accurate, and up-to-date records of the steps taken by them to comply with applicable anti-bribery and anti-corruption laws and with rules stipulated by this clause for a minimum of five (5) years.
+The Client undertakes, within a reasonable term, to provide any information and documents upon request of the Company related to measures and actions taken by the Company in order to comply with the obligations set forth in this clause, including, to grant access to representatives of the Company to the Client’s premises, personnel, databases, books, records and any other documents, as reasonably required to verify the Client’s compliance with obligations established by this clause.
+The Client shall keep, for a minimum of five (5) years, detailed, accurate and up-to-date records of the steps taken by them to comply with applicable anti-bribery and anti-corruption laws and with rules stipulated by this clause.

 6.3.
-Failure to comply with any of the obligations set forth in this clause shall entitle the Company to terminate any concluded agreement immediately due to material breach.
+Failure to comply with any of obligations set forth in this clause shall entitle the Company to terminate any of the concluded Agreements immediately due to material breach.

 6.4.
-This clause shall be effective if there is any agreement with at least one of SCHNEIDER GROUP Companies and remain valid for 5 (five) years following the termination of a contractual relationship.
+The present clause shall be in force if there is any Agreement with at least one of SCHNEIDER GROUP Companies and remain valid for 5 (five) years following the termination of contractual obligations.

 7. APPLICABLE LAW AND DISPUTE RESOLUTION

 7.1.
-Unless otherwise stipulated in any agreement concluded between the Company and the Client, the agreements shall be governed by and construed according to the laws of the state where the Company rendering the Services is incorporated.
+Unless otherwise stipulated in any of the Agreements concluded between the Company and the Client, the Agreements shall be governed by and construed according to the law of the state where the Company rendering the Services is incorporated.

 7.2.
-In case of any disputes, the Parties shall take every effort to resolve the matter by negotiation.
+In case of any disputes the Parties shall take every effort to resolve the matter by means of negotiations.

 7.3.
-If no agreement is reached through negotiation, all disputes, disagreements, and conflicts arising out of or in connection with fulfilling, violating, or terminating the concluded agreement shall be referred to the competent state court at the defendant’s location.
+If no agreement is reached by means of negotiations, all disputes, disagreements and conflicts arising out of or in connection with fulfillment of the concluded Agreement, violation or termination thereof shall be referred to the competent state court at the defendant’s location.